malmgrenola/feed-us/README.md

 ### Known Bugs

 1. [themealdb](https://www.themealdb.com/api.php) is case sensitive in ingredients that means that "eggs" and "Eggs" will show up twice in the shopping list.
+2. [themealdb](https://www.themealdb.com/api.php) some records in api has characters not valid when encoded with [encodeURIComponent](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent).
+This would result in not be able to use the particular meal.
-2. emailjs has a limitation on 200 emails per month on the free plan.
+3. emailjs has a limitation on 200 emails per month on the free plan.
-3. Since this site re-renders all content in the sections using JQuery on each page HTML validators yells a warning that h1-h6 is missing.
+4. Since this site re-renders all content in the sections using JQuery on each page HTML validators yells a warning that h1-h6 is missing.
 Each page section has a `h1` and `h2` in order for the validators to accept the html without warnings.
 This has no impact on site functionality.
-4. Site stores data based on browser fingerprints. changing browser will create a new dataset and the selected data will be lost.
+5. Site stores data based on browser fingerprints. changing browser will create a new dataset and the selected data will be lost.
 The future feature Add Social logins will ensure users can login on any device using the same dataset.
-5. Github Pages will now have the `Permissions-Policy: interest-cohort=()` header set.
+6. Github Pages will now have the `Permissions-Policy: interest-cohort=()` header set.
 There is currently no [way to opt out of it](https://paramdeo.com/blog/opting-your-website-out-of-googles-floc-network#gitlab-pages).
 A warning will be seen in for example Chrome Developer tools.

 ## Deployment